UCLATALL/CourseKataData/README.md

 ```

 When you run this function it will load all of the data and create six
-data frames (actually `tibble`s, but they work pretty much the same).
+data frames (actually [tibbles](https://tibble.tidyverse.org/), but they
-These are the names of the data frames that are created:
+work pretty much the same).
+These are the names of the data frames that
+are created:

   - `classes`
   - `responses`